 user_write stage will actually write user data.

 The following infos are shown in the inspector

 This is the currently planned next stage.
-If you have stage bindings configured to evaluate on plan (default), then you will see the result here.
-If you however have them configured to re-evaluate, then this will not show up here, since the results will vary based on your input.
+If you have stage bindings configured to Evaluate when flow is planned, then you will see the result here.
+If you however have them configured to re-evaluate (Evaluate when stage is run), then this will not show up here, since the results will vary based on your input.

 Shown is the name and kind of the stage, as well as the unique ID.

 Here you can see an overview of which stages have run, which is currently active, and which is planned to come next.
 Same caveats as above apply.

 This shows you the current context.
 This will contain fields depending on the same, after an identification stage for example you would see "pending_user" be set.

 This data is not cleaned, so if your flow involves inputting a password, it will be shown here too.